Netoun/netoun-old/content/about/professionals.md

 ### **[Easilys](https://www.easilys.com/) - Full stack developer**: 2019 - ...

 In charge to develop new modules for applications.
-Carry out tests and validate its development Manage the corrective and evolutionary maintenance of the application
+Carry out tests and validate its development.
+Manage the corrective and evolutionary maintenance of the application

 Technical Stack: